simplex-chat/simplexmq/src/Simplex/Messaging/errors.md

 ### ErrorType (Protocol.hs)

 - PROHIBITED - command is valid but not allowed in the current context:
-  1. server response sent from client
+  1. server response sent from client or vice versa
-  2. acknowledging the message without message - maybe should be **another error**?
+  2. acknowledging the message without message
-- UNKNOWN - it is removed. previously we differentiated between UNKNOWN commands and syntax errors, but not any more.
-It is more complex to do with the way we parse, but do we want it?
-- SYNTAX Int - command is unknown or has invalid syntax.
-The proposal is to replace numbers with slugs (via a separate type `SyntaxError` with a list of constructors)
+- SYNTAX error - command is unknown or has invalid syntax, where `error` can be:
-  - 1 (errBadTransmission) - "TRANSMISSION"
-  - 2 (errBadSMPCommand) - "COMMAND"
+  - TRANSMISSION - incorrect transmission format or encoding
-  - 3 (errNoCredentials) - "NO_CREDENTIALS"
+  - COMMAND - error parsing command
+  - NO_AUTH - transmission has no required credentials (signature or queue ID)
-  - 4 (errHasCredentials) - "HAS_CREDENTIALS"
+  - HAS_AUTH - transmission has not allowed credentials
-  - 5 (errNoQueueId) - "QUEUE_ID"
+  - NO_QUEUE - transmission has not queue ID
-  - 6 (errMessageBody) - "SIZE" - this is actually not used in SMP protocol any more, as incorrect message size would fail with `SYNTAX 2` error.
-- AUTH - command is not authorised.
+- AUTH - command is not authorised (queue does not exist or signature verification failed).
 - INTERNAL - internal server error.
-- DUPLICATE - it is used to signal that the queue ID is already used.
+- DUPLICATE_ - it is used internally to signal that the queue ID is already used.
 This is NOT used in the protocol, instead INTERNAL is sent to the client.
-This is effectively a hack, we should have used a different type to signal server store errors as we did with Agent store.
-At least it should be renamed to _DUPLICATE.
+It has to be removed.

 ### AgentErrorType (Agent/Transmission.hs)